jib1337/writeups_public/HackTheBox/HTB_Nibbles/README.md

 2020/12/11 11:31:27 Finished
 ===============================================================
 ```
 When comparing these results with the github filelist, the content directory stands out.
-When browsing to it, it is listable and appears to be a backup of Nibbleblog's files, all of which are readable.
+When browsing to it, it is listable.
 Within the index of nibbleblog/content/private, there is a users.xml file with the following content:
 ```xml
 <users>
 <user username="admin">